nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ## Create a basic pipeline from template

 We will now start developing our own nf-core style pipeline.
-The nf-core community provides a command line tool [nf-core tools](https://nf-co.re/docs/nf-core-tools) with helper functions to use and develop pipelines.
+The nf-core community provides a [command line tool](https://nf-co.re/docs/nf-core-tools) with helper functions to use and develop pipelines.
-We have pre-installed it and will use it to create a new pipeline and expand it in this training.
+We have pre-installed nf-core tools, and here, we will use them to create and develop a new pipeline.

 View all of the tooling using the `nf-core --help` argument.